PowerDNS/pdns/docs/settings.rst

 ``trusted-notification-proxy``
 ------------------------------

--  String
+.. versionchanged:: 4.4.0
+   This option now accepts a comma-separated list of IP ranges.
+This was a single IP address as a string before

+-  IP ranges, separated by commas

-IP address of incoming notification proxy
+IP ranges of incoming notification proxies.

 .. _setting-udp-truncation-threshold: